 Name: MATTHEW SINGH

-Bio: Matthew Singh is a Credit Associate at the Low Income Investment Fund (LIIF), where he monitors and manages credit risk in a $135 million portfolio of affordable housing loans and community facility loans.
-Previously, as a Program Officer at LIIF, he oversaw two grant programs totaling over $3 million that separately provided capital for pre-Kindergarten classroom renovation and grocery store construction, and he spearheaded research projects with results published in the LIIF whitepapers “Building Pre-K” and “Partnering for Prevention.”
+Bio: Matthew Singh is a Vice President in Commercial Real Estate at TD Bank, where he underwrites and manages a portfolio of affordable housing loans.
+Previously, he was a Credit Associate at the Low Income Investment Fund (LIIF), where he underwrote new affordable housing and community facility loans and managed credit risk in a $150 million portfolio focused on New York City.
+Matthew is a 2017 alumnus of the Opportunity Finance Network’s Opportunity Fellows Program.
 A native of the San Francisco Bay Area, he holds a Master in Urban Planning from the Harvard Graduate School of Design and a bachelor’s degree from the University of California, Berkeley.

 Name: AMY STOKES